Jadens-arc/jadens-arc.github.io/content/posts/my-single-worst-experience-with-my-tesla.md

 For whatever reason, the computer in my car just decided that it didn't want to use the electric motors to help me turn the steering wheel.
 I could barely turn the steering wheel, much less drive home.
 With a lot of prying, I was able to get the car back into a parking space so it wasn't just sitting at the curb.
 Not without the steering wheel letting out a few cracks and pops from the amount of force I had to use on it.
 Then I got straight to Googling.
 One result said to reboot the car; I then watched a YouTube video on how to reboot the car because that's not something I've done before (you hold the two buttons on the steering wheel simultaneously until the screen turns black).
 I tried it twice and it didn't help, I still couldn't turn the wheel.
 Eventually, I found a response to a one-year-old forum post where a guy had the same issue.
 The reply said to literally just "let the car sit for an hour".

 > By the way, Teslas come with free roadside assistance.
-I could have called to have someone come out and diagnose the car and tow it if nessesary but I'm too hard-headed for that.
+I could have called to have someone come out and diagnose the car and tow it if necessary but I'm too hard-headed for that.

 Out of options, I decided we'd just let the car sit for an hour.
 So me and my dad just walked the Las Vegas Strip and pretended to be tourists for a bit.
 Eventually, about 40 minutes later, we came back to the car and sure enough, it worked just fine and we drove home.